Ibrainscn/machineLearningCommonUsedCode/README.md

 - After training a ML model, it is desirable to have a way to persist the model for future use without having to retrain.
 - It is possible to save a model in scikit-learn by using Pythons built-in persistence model, namely pickle!

+## Deep Learning
+### Basic concept
+* Deciding on the `batch size` and number of `epochs`
+    * `batch size:` The batch size defines the number of samples that will be propagated through the network.
+    >For instance, let’s say you have 1000 training samples and you want to set up a batch_size equal to 100.
+The algorithm takes the first 100 samples (from 1st to 100th) from the training dataset and trains the network.
+Next, it takes the second 100 samples (from 101st to 200th) and trains the network again.
+We can keep doing this procedure until we have propagated all samples through the network.

+    >Advantages of using a batch size < number of all samples:
+    >* It requires less memory.
+Since you train the network using fewer samples, the overall training procedure requires less memory.
+That’s especially important if you are not able to fit the whole dataset in your machine’s memory.
+    >* Typically networks train faster with mini-batches.
+That’s because we update the weights after each propagation.

+    >Disadvantages of using a batch size < number of all samples:
+    >* The smaller the batch the less accurate the estimate of the gradient will be.

+    * `epochs:` The number of epochs is a hyperparameter that defines the number times that the learning algorithm will work through the entire training dataset.

+    > One epoch means that each sample in the training dataset has had an opportunity to update the internal model parameters.
+An epoch is comprised of one or more batches.

+    >There are no hard and fast rules for selecting batch sizes or the number of epochs, and there is no guarantee that increasing the number of epochs provides a better result than a lesser number.

 ## EEG signal processing package in python
 - **MNE:** https://mne.tools/stable/auto_examples/index.html
 - **PyEEG:** https://github.com/forrestbao/pyeeg